openid/openid4vp_ble/main.md

 NOTE The purpose of the Ident characteristic is only to verify whether the Wallet is connected to the correct Verifier before setting starting OpenID4VP Request.
 If the Wallet is connected to the wrong Verifier, session establishment will fail.
 Connecting and disconnecting to an Verifier takes a relatively large amount of time and it is therefore fastest to implement methods to identify the correct Verifier to connect to and not to rely purely on the Ident characteristic to identify the correct Verifier.

 ## Verifier Authentication

 How does the wallet authenticate the Verifier?
+The verifier signs the presentation request.

 ## Session Binding

 How does the Verifier know a particular response is tied to a particular request?

-## Other

-ToDo: Mention that BLE HW is inherently not secure? securing which is out of scope of this protocol?

-# Discussion points

-- not requiring nor recommending BLE secure connections.
+It evaluates the nonce and aud value of the presentation to match the nonce of the request and its client id.

 {backmatter}